-The College offers a number of activities to foster spiritual growth and development.
-Spiritual Renewal Weeks are held from time to time to stimulate Christian commitment and dedication.
+The University offers a number of activities to foster spiritual growth and development.
+Bible Studies and Holiday Concerts are held from time to time to stimulate Christian commitment and dedication.
+Our Career Center offers Career Workshops and Career Informational sessions.
 Campus Days is a time set apart to give prospective students an overall view of campus life.
-Attendance for all the above is required.
+Attendance for all the above is encouraged.